OrganAssist Version 3.2

 These changes are done during playback and in real time.
 Every time a stop is changed the Virtual Organist considers the required registration as a whole, calculates what might be the best option on the current instrument and then makes any changes as necessary.

-To avoid the possibility of not hearing anything at all, OrganAssist will redirect stops and notes for any non-existent manual to the Great.
+To avoid the possibility of not hearing anything at all, OrganAssist will redirect stops and notes for any non-existent manual to one that is part of the current organ.

 This system has been developed using the expertise of several experienced organists and has been tested on many instruments.
 However, as each instrument is individual, there will be times when you wish to change the registration yourself.
 This can either be done by changing stops on the screen during playback or you can use the editing features of OrganAssist to amend the track and save your preferred registration.